QuickTiger/Liscript/README.md

 Liscript
 ========

-Some Script intended for using Linux with more CONVENIENCE and EFFICIENCY
+Some Scripts intended for using Linux with more CONVENIENCE and EFFICIENCY